Baked Spicy Tindora Fries

 Photo of Oven Baked Tindora Fries

-What is Tindora Anyway?
+What is Tindora?

 Part of the gourd family, Tindora, which goes by the scientific name of Coccinia grandis, is quite popular in the southern part of India.